suncoast-devs/intro-to-web-test-drive/README.md

 During the course, students will have lab hours.

-## Instructor Bio:

-// TODO: fill this in

 ## Schedule

 Monday and Wednesday: 6:30pm - 8:30pm with an optional lab time from 5:30pm - 6:30pm